vospascal/pedal-gui/README.md

 ![Alt text](calibration_tab.png?raw=true "calibration tab")

+## available translations i18N
+- English
+- Dutch
+- German
+- Italian
+- French
+- Spanish
+- Portuguese
+- Japanese
+- Turkish

+## theming
+support for light and dark theme

 # help
-If you want to develop the software furter please let me know
+If you want to develop the software further please let me know you see something wrong with a translation or like to add one please make a ticket

 ## if you like it
 please leave a star

 ## if you realy like it
 you can donate further developent https://www.paypal.com/donate?business=TBPE6XCB2XBMW&item_name=pedalbox&currency_code=EUR